cabforum/smime/SBR.md

    A.  The domain of the e-mail address is owned by the Applicant and is the Confirming Person's own e-mail address and not a group e-mail alias;
    B.  The Confirming Person's telephone/fax number is verified by the CA to be a telephone number that is part of the organization's telephone system, and is not the personal phone number for the person.

-### 3.2.8.5 Qualified Independent Information Source
+### 3.2.8.5 Qualified independent information source

 A Qualified Independent Information Source (QIIS) is a regularly-updated and publicly available database that is generally recognized as a dependable source for certain information.
 A database qualifies as a QIIS if the CA determines that: